bardadon/My-Data-Engineering-Code-Snippets/Data Pipelines Rocket Reference Book/Chapter_5/readme.md

-# Chapter 5 - Loading Data
+# Loading Data - Prerequisites and Introduction

-The author of the book is using Amazon Redshift.
-He is connecting his s3 bucket to redshift to transfer data between them.

-I should do the same using Google bucket and Google BigQuery(Check if its free in the free tier).

 Lets see how to pull data from google Big Query